Cross-Domain Few-Shot Segmentation via Ordinary Differential Equations over Time Intervals: Experiments

-To evaluate the performance of the proposed method and quantitatively compare with existing methods, we follow the studies in \cite{CDFSS-Lei2022, CDFSS-Chen2024b, CDFSS-Nie2024} which employ the mean intersection over union (mIoU) metric.
-Furthermore, due to the $K$ support samples of each novel category are randomly selected in the target-domain dataset when we fine-tune and test the model, each method is tested for twenty times.
+To evaluate the performance of FSS-TIs and quantitatively compare it with existing methods, we follow the studies in \cite{CDFSS-Lei2022, CDFSS-Chen2024b, CDFSS-Nie2024}, which employ the mean intersection over union (mIoU) metric.
+Furthermore, because the $K$ support samples of each novel category are randomly selected in the target-domain dataset when we fine tune and test the model, each method is tested 20 times.
 Then, the mean value and standard deviation of all the mIoU scores for these tests are determined for comparison.
-The higher the mean value of mIoU scores and the smaller the standard deviation, the better the performance of the method.
-The results of $1$-shot and $5$-shot settings are presented.
+The higher the mean value of the mIoU scores and the smaller the standard deviation, the better the performance of the method.